MAPPS Strategic Plan – 2014

 - Continue to improve and promote Web site & capabilities profiles.

-- Increase frequency of news releases, and improve other media outreach.
+- Increase frequency of news releases, improve other media outreach, expand use of digital/social media.

-- Work with FAA and TSA to assure recognition and fair treatment of aerial survey operations.
+- Work with FAA and TSA to assure continued recognition and fair treatment of aerial survey operations.

 - Seek fair and equitable treatment of private sector interests in the operation of unmanned aerial vehicles in U.S. airspace.